DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EWwhQB3TKXA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
-The opening sequence of Contact (1997) similarly uses silence to great effect.
-The movie begins with a tracking shot that starts at the earth and moves out until it encompasses the entire galaxy.
-While this scene begins with sound, it ends in the total silence of empty space.
-Here even the quiet speaker hiss of a Dolby Stereo “silence” would be reassuring, but director Robert Zemeckis refuses to temper the scene with any such aural object.
-Instead, he uses the total silence made available by DSS to emphasize the feeling of emptiness this scene engenders.
+**The opening sequence of Contact (1997):**

+- The sequence begins with a tracking shot that starts at the Earth and moves out until it encompasses the entire galaxy.
+- The scene begins with sound, but ends in the total silence of empty space.
+- Director Robert Zemeckis refuses to temper the scene with any aural object, such as the quiet speaker hiss of a Dolby Stereo "silence."
+- Instead, he uses the total silence made available by DSS to emphasize the feeling of emptiness this scene engenders.

+**Additional thoughts:**

+The use of silence in the opening of Contact is very effective.
+It creates a sense of awe and wonder, but also a sense of loneliness and isolation.
+It is a reminder that we are just a small part of a vast and mysterious universe.
 {{%/ note %}}

 ---